Zupko451/IBM-FS-SV9.1.x-Calculator/README.md

 - **> 80 ms → not supported** — beyond the documented RTT limit for async PBR; the card turns red.

 Both thresholds are overridable in Advanced if IBM's guidance changes.

+> **Transport: this card assumes an IP WAN link — but PBR/PBHA is not IP-only.** SG24-8569 confirms replication runs over *"Fibre Channel and IP partnerships."* For genuine WAN-distance DR (what Card 3 models via RTT), a shared IP WAN link is the common real-world case, and that's what the Gbps-to-MB/s math here assumes.
+If a design instead uses an FC partnership (FCIP over DWDM/dark fiber) or the short-distance RDMA-over-Ethernet transport (metro-only, no compression support), the link-capacity arithmetic still applies, but the **compression assumption is IP/FCIP-specific** — set stream compression to 1:1 if the real transport doesn't compress on the wire.

 **Replication bandwidth (v5: sized on write transfer size).** Replication carries **writes only**, and v5 sizes them at the *write* block size:
 > Write rate = `write IOPS × write KiB` → 45,000 × 16 KiB ≈ **737 MB/s**